Avalanche Report for Lochaber

 Observed Snow Stability and Avalanche Hazard

-Fresh areas of unstable windslab have continued to form in sheltered locations.
-Greatest accumulations are on steep North, North-East and East aspects above 1000m.
-Wet snowpack below this altitude with localised instabilities.
+Large areas of unstable windslab have developed in sheltered locations.
+Greatest accumulations are on steep North-East, East and South-East aspects above 900m.
+Localised areas of unstable snow are also present in other locations.
 The avalanche hazard is Considerable

 Snowfall occurred most days during the week, with Sunday and Monday in particular seeing large snow falls.
 There was some natural avalanche activity through the week, again mainly occurring on Sunday and Monday.
 On Wednesday night there was a mild spell with rain at all level.
 This triggered some avalanches and cornice collapse.
 Lower temperature consolidated the existing snowpack on Thursday, but snow showers started to deposit fresh windslab through the day.